Debraheem/Massive_star_binaries/Lab1.md

 ### The evolution of the primary star

 To begin, we will use our `Lab1_binary` directory from the introduction.
+We will begin by modeling this system as a star + point mass, so open `inlist_project` and make sure to set `evolve_both_stars = .false.`.

 Open the `inlist_project` file and choose desired values for the initial mass and period of the binary from the [Day 4 Massive Binaries Lab1 tab in Google sheets](https://docs.google.com/spreadsheets/d/1__UPg_5JfiBkJpZTleyaSwW_faxHzmo_X7Us2RTfLOM/edit?usp=sharing) table below